NickChapman1988/SleepingDragonTerrain/README.md

 ## Structure

 The website is split into four sections - a home (landing) page, an about page, gallery page and contact page.
 The fixed navbar and footer allow the user to easily navigate the site and get in touch, and present a consistent layout.
-The Home page is designed to hold a summarised version of the key information for the user, with further information accessible on the About page.
+The Home page holds prominent site message and CTA button within the jumbotron and a summarised version of the key information for the user, with further information accessible on the About page.

 ## Skeleton

-The website follows my initial four section plan, and loosely follows the initial wireframes with slight changes to enable better mobile-first design e.g. navbar and removal of the carousel feature, and removal of the planned header image.
+The website follows my initial four section plan, and loosely follows the initial wireframes with slight changes to enable better mobile-first design e.g. removal of the carousel feature, and switching the planned header image to a jumbotron feature.

 * Home Page: <a href="assets/docs/wireframes/home.pdf" target="_blank">Home</a>
 * About Page: <a href="assets/docs/wireframes/about.pdf" target="_blank" >About</a>